Important

 Flexible Parallelism

-Turning down parallelism by decreasing query_parallelism_per_leaf_core helps throughput by reducing overhead for starting and synchronizing threads.
-More importantly, turning down parallelism can also reduce total work by avoiding having multiple threads process the same segment, potentially each doing an index search independently, or doing ORDER BY ...
-LIMIT queries on more threads which could increase the total number of rows decoded and transmitted.
-This extra decoding and transmission can drive up the total CPU cycles needed to run a query.
+Turning down parallelism by decreasing query_ helps throughput by reducing overhead for starting and synchronizing threads.
+ORDER BY . queries on more threads which could increase the total number of rows decoded and transmitted.

 Flexible Parallelism Configuration